 - 1. A lift in the Foundation Unit and at the main entrance to school - 2.
 Ramps for wheel chair access at the side entrance and exit to school - 3.
 Disabled toilets and changing facilities - 4.
 Modification to KS2 staircases with extended rails and nonslip surfaces - 5.
 Disabled parking bay at front of school - 6.
-Access to laptops, IPads and electronic resources - 7.
+Access to IPads and electronic resources - 7.
 Sensory Room - 8.
-Nurture Unit (Not running in Covid times)
+Nurture Unit (Honeypot)